godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

    Example of using glow in a 2D scene.
-HDR 2D is enabled, while coins and the bullet have their **Modulate** property increased to overbright values using the RAW mode in the color picker.
+HDR 2D is enabled, while coins and the bullet have their **Modulate** property increased to overbright values using the Intensity slider in the color picker.

 .. warning::